-I welcome the increasing levels of collaboration between police forces and expect more forces to consider how to work together to make improvements and to save money.
-The Government have estimated that forces could save £350 million per year by collaboration on procurement and from IT.
-Further substantial savings could be made through collaboration in back-office functions.
+I welcome the increasing levels of collaboration between police forces and expect more forces to consider how to work together to bring improvements and save money.
+The Government provide funding to support regional collaborations to tackle organised crime and have strengthened the duty to collaborate through the Police Reform and Social Responsibility Act 2011.

 I thank the Home Secretary for that reply.
 Does she agree that the collaboration between West Mercia police and Warwickshire police, through their human resources department, produces exactly the kind of saving that can be made without resorting to the compulsory mergers advocated by the previous Government?

 Indeed, and I commend my hon.
 Friend’s police force for the work it is doing in collaboration.
 Many forces across the country are collaborating in a number of areas.
 We are able to ensure that we can get the benefits of collaboration without forcing mergers on police forces, which the Labour party tried to do when it was in government.

 Thames Valley police is collaborating in various ways with no fewer than six other forces, and the work it is doing with the Hampshire constabulary alone is saving £9 million a year.
 Does my right hon.
 Friend agree that that demonstrates that it is perfectly possible for police forces to save money without that having any impact on front-line policing?

 My hon.
 Friend is absolutely correct that that is possible.
 Thames Valley and Hampshire police are showing that, as are other forces up and down the country.
 Indeed, in many cases they will not only be saving money, but may be providing a more effective service.